PurpleAvatar/multiscale_biological_modeling/_pages/motifs/motifs_transcription.md

 <iframe width="640" height="360" src="https://www.youtube-nocookie.com/embed/voEDurUgz_4" frameborder="0" allowfullscreen></iframe>

-## Organizing data
+## Organizing transcription factor information

-* Transition from experiments to huge amount of data containing the relationship between transcription factors and the genes that they represent.

-* Question is how to represent it.

-* Transition to the next section.
+Researchers from around the world have contributed to determine which transcription factors regulate which genes for a variety of species, a task that is very much still ongoing.
+Our question is what we do with the huge amount of data that we obtain as a result of this research.

+A natural question is how to organize the relationships between transcription factors and genes in a way that will help us identify patterns in these relationships.
+In the next section, we will borrow an idea introduced in the start of this module and see that a biological *network* will consolidate transcription factor information into a form that allows us to start to unlock the secrets of how cells have evolved to change the expression of genes quickly in response to a changing environment.

 [Next lesson](networks){: .btn .btn--primary .btn--large}
 {: style="font-size: 100%; text-align: center;"}